causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask244_Spring2025_Modeling_Bitcoin_Transaction_Networks_with_Py2neo/tutorial_template/README.md

 ---

-## 2. How to Launch Jupyter and Streamlit
+## Step 2.
+How to Launch Jupyter and Streamlit

 ### Jupyter Notebook